NHACP-IF/NHACP-specification/nhacp-specification.md

 | length | u16  | Number of bytes to write        |
 | data   | u8*  | Data to update the storage with |

-Possible responses: OK, ERROR
+Possible responses: OK, UINT16-VALUE, ERROR

-There are no flags currently defined for WRITE; all values are reserved.
+The flags are the same as those defined for the READ request.

+If the IO_NONBLOCK flag is specified, writes to a socket will not wait for space to become available in the network adapter's output queue.
+If all data is successfully written, the network adapter MUST return an OK response.
+If only a partial write was completed, the network adapter MUST return a UINT16-VALUE response corresponding to the number of bytes successfully written.
+If IO_NONBLOCK is specified and no bytes are successfully written, then the WRITE request MUST fail with an EAGAIN error.

 If the position of the file cursor causes the write to originate at or beyond the underlying file object's end-of-file or therwise crosses